OgoAde/MaxMin-Manufacturing-/README.md

 # MaxMin Manufacturing Power BI Report
 This repository contains the Power BI report developed for MaxMinManufacturing.
 The report provides actionable insights into rejected products across their plants, machines, and time periods from 2013 to 2015.
-Designed to support operational efficiency, the dashboard is interactive and allows stakeholders to drill down into specific areas of interest..<br><br>
+It is designed to support operational efficiency, the dashboard is interactive and allows stakeholders to drill down into specific areas of interest.<br><br>

 **Table of Contents**